Events

 blockProcessed: function(element, isExpandable) {

-// Example: Show the «Read more» button if the element is expandable
+// Example: add a class for styling if the element is expandable

 if (isExpandable) {